koenvervloesem/snipskit/README.rst

 - reads the MQTT connection settings from the snips.toml file;
 - connects to the MQTT broker;
-- registers the method with the @intent decorator as a callback method for the intent 'User:ExampleIntent';
+- registers the method with the intent decorator as a callback method for the intent 'User:ExampleIntent';
 - starts the event loop.

 SnipsKit also has decorators for other events, and there's also a class MQTTSnipsApp to listen to MQTT topics directly.
 Moreover, SnipsKit also gives the app easy access to: